 jss --help at any command line.

-jsscommands that are available change depending on whether the command is run within a JSS app or not.
+jsscommands that are available change when run within a JSS app directory.
 The

 --helpoption will always show the currently available commands.

 Step 3: Choose a JSS application template

 The JSS CLI is used to create applications, which can be created from a several application templates.
 To get started, choose an application template based on your needs and desired frontend framework.

 Help!
 Should I use React, Vue, or Angular?